clinical-meteor/cookbook/cookbook/creating.a.plugin.md

 ## Creating a Plugin Quickstart

 ### Overview
-- A Symptomatic Plugin is an [Atmosphere](https://atmospherejs.com) package for the [Meteor](https://www.meteor.com/) javascript framework, which conforms to a specific API interface.
+A Symptomatic Plugin is an [Atmosphere](https://atmospherejs.com) package for the [Meteor](https://www.meteor.com/) javascript framework, which conforms to a specific API interface.
 You'll want to familiarize yourself with the [Meteor Guide](https://guide.meteor.com/) to get started, with particular attention to the section on [Writing Atmosphere Packages](https://guide.meteor.com/writing-atmosphere-packages.html).

-- Atmosphere packages are javascript meta-packages, and may contain references to Node packages or the Node Package Manager (Npm).
+Atmosphere packages are javascript meta-packages, and may contain references to Node packages or the Node Package Manager (Npm).
 The nice thing about Atmosphere packages is that they abstract a lot of the technical details out of the way.
 Generally speaking, Atmosphere packages focus on clinical and healthcare business logic, compared to Node packages which focus on technology implementation.

 ### Architecture Diagram

 Plugins generally follow a microservice architecture, which support all the functionality to store data in a collection in the Mongo database and display it on the client.
+By default, it will coordinate data transfer across three different devices (database, server, and client) using either the DDP or REST protocol.

 ![MeteorMicroserviceArchitecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/MeteorMicroserviceArchitecture.png)

 ### Implementation Checklist
-A complete implementation would include the following items:
+To implement a complete plugin using all available features and fully integrating into the Symptomatic architecture, one would want to implement the following items:

 - [ ] a data schema
 - [ ] a Mongo collection